 Packed into a small office at the Beijing Rail Transportation Court, which has been designated to handle MH370 cases, they held manilla folders with litigation papers in their hands.

-- Investigators recommend extending search for missing Malaysia Airlines flight MH370
+- Malaysia approves new search for missing flight MH370

 - MH370 families’ painful choice: Demand answers or move on?